 Download HideUnHide App Download app

-I have only tested it on latest MacOS Sierra.
+I have only tested it on latest MacOS Mojave.

-I have also created a version to match finder toolbar icon set if you like to add it to finder toolbar (Just drag App to toolbar while holding Option+Command Keys).
+It will also match finder toolbar icon set if you add it to your Finder toolbar (Just drag App to toolbar while holding Option+Command Keys).